docknetwork/planning/rfc/0004-interop.md

 ## Expected Outcomes

-*Mention the outcomes you expect, intentional and unintentional, beneficial and harmful.*
+1. A live hosted Issuer web application (with a link to its open source code on Github)

-1. Prove interoperability by making sure we pass each step in the [Unified Interoperability Test Plan](https://drive.google.com/file/d/1XvwGzYYy7ZrdElmz4_zj3qVBXRH8DydO/view).
-For the most part, passing all tests in the [Credential Handler API (CHAPI) Test Plan](https://github.com/w3c-ccg/vc-examples/tree/master/plugfest-2020) should be enough.
+1. A live hosted Wallet web application (with a link to its open source code on Github)
-  1. This probably requires developing, hosting and open sourcing three demo web applications showing the Issuer, Wallet and Verifier use cases in action.
+1. A live hosted Verifier web application (with a link to its open source code on Github).
+This may or may not be an extension of our current verifier.

 ## RFC
 *Main body.
 Make the plan descriptive enough to encourage productive suggestions.*

 The main goal of this effort is to show some degree of interoperability with other players in the space.
-To that end, the Unified Interoperability Test Plan (section 2 in [this document](https://drive.google.com/file/d/1XvwGzYYy7ZrdElmz4_zj3qVBXRH8DydO/view)) suggest a series of goals to meet, and a series of tests for Issuer-, Wallet- and Verifier applications to pass.
+To that end, the Unified Interoperability Test Plan (section 2 in the [DHS doc](https://drive.google.com/file/d/1XvwGzYYy7ZrdElmz4_zj3qVBXRH8DydO/view)) suggest a series of goals to meet, and a series of tests for Issuer-, Wallet- and Verifier applications to pass.
 The following is a summary of those:
 ### Goals for Wallet Applications
 1. [x] Support for the Verifiable Credentials data model.
 1. [ ] Support create and read operations for at least two different DID methods